tatarize/potrace/README.md

-# potrace
+# Python potrace
 Pure Python Port of Potrace.
-This is intended to be a pure python port of Peter Selinger's Potrace (based on 1.16 code).
-However, rather than using the original bitmap code we will use the python Pillow library for graphics loading.
-The intent is that backends provided within Potrace will also be made availible here as well as the option entrypoint plugin backends.
-This may only end up by svg with optional plugin code.
+This is a python port of Peter Selinger's Potrace (based on 1.16 code).

+Rather than using the original bitmap code this port uses the python Pillow library for graphics loading, and editing.

-This port is generally because most python hooks to the original code such as `pypotrace` have installation issues with some of the stuff breaking and not compiling.
-Also, I thought I could hammer this out in a day after seeing code like https://github.com/kilobtye/potrace javascript port but, since that's implemented licensed in GPL and I wanted this licensed in `GPL2+ and however Peter Selinger's code is licensed`.
-I needed to port the more feature-rich C code which exceeded my original time estimates.
+This port is needed because many python hooks to the original code such as `pypotrace` have installation issues with some OSes, and compilation problems.

-# Current progress
-* Currently some decomposition with the relevant options with some bugs.
-Some work still needs to be done for the port.
-* The second phase of line and curve conversion does not yet work.

 # Installing
-As this currently does not fully work, installing is not recommended and only this package is availible.

-The intent, however, is to permit a python entrypoint hook to run the script as one would run original potrace with similar command line arguments.
+The intent is to permit pip installation, however this is not yet an approved port, and cannot be uploaded to pypi until it is.
+The intent is to use the `potrace` namespace on pypi: https://pypi.org/project/potrace/

+For now, download the download the package library and type: `pip install -U .` in the package directory.
+Addon backends will be automatically detected if installed with pip. `backend-svg` for how to author a plugin backend.

 ```
-usage: potrace.py [-h] [-v] [-l] [-o OUTPUT] [-b {svg}]
+usage: potrace [-h] [-v] [-l] [-o OUTPUT] [-b {svg,jagged-svg}]
                [-z {black,white,left,right,minority,majority,random}]
-                  [-P PROFILE] [-t TURDSIZE] [-a ALPHAMAX] [-n]
-                  [-O OPTTOLERANCE] [-u UNIT] [-C COLOR] [-g] [-f]
+               [-t TURDSIZE] [-a ALPHAMAX] [-n] [-O OPTTOLERANCE] [-C COLOR]
+               [-i] [-k BLACKLEVEL] [-s SCALE] [-1]
                [filename]

 positional arguments:
   filename              an input file